 There are also the island groups of Mamanuca and Yasawa just to the west of Fiji.
 Mamanuca is famous for turquoise waters and is a paradise for experienced surfers, while Yasawa is known for quality beaches.
 The most outlying island group in Fiji is Ono-i-Lau.

-Fiji is one of the most developed economic regions of the Pacific, with the main source of income being tourism, forests, minerals, fish, and sugar cane.
+Fiji is one of the most developed economic regions of the Pacific, with the main source of income being tourism, forests, minerals, fish, and sugar cane, so there’s a lot of things to see and do in Fiji.

 Fiji has a hot, humid, and rainy season from December to April.
 The islands are of volcanic origin, and eruptions occasionally still occur.
 The highest elevation is Mount Tomanivi on Viti Levu.
 The ecosystem of Fiji is divided into tropical moist forests and tropical dry forests.
 The interior of the islands is sparsely populated, with a concentration of inhabitants along the coastlines.